acconeer/acconeer-python-exploration/docs/ref_apps/a121/touchless_button.rst

 In the GUI two plots are displayed, see :numref:`touchless_button_gui`.
 The top plot shows the detection duration for the close and far range.
 The displayed range can be changed by switching the *Range* parameter under *Processor parameters* in the GUI or switch preset under *Preset Configurations*.

 The bottom plot displays the detection score for each distance point in each range.
 To hide thresholds or points click on the corresponding symbol in the legend.
-The points represent the 2nd highest detection score per frame for each distance.
-The 2nd highest score is chosen for plotting since a frame counts as significant after two points at the same distance pass the threshold during the same frame.
+The points represent the second highest detection score per frame for each distance.
+The second highest score is chosen for plotting since a frame counts as significant after two points at the same distance pass the threshold during the same frame.
 A detection in the activated range(s) will be shown in the top plot when the consecutive number of points above the threshold is greater or equal to the patience parameter for the activated range(s).
 The purpose of the bottom plot is to demonstrate the effect of the sensitivity settings and to give the user an idea of which points are most important for the user’s detection scenario.
 The sensitivity settings might need to be adjusted depending on integration and purpose of the application.
 The sensitivity will always result in a trade-off between missed detections and false detections.

 .. _touchless_button_gui:
 .. figure:: /_static/processing/a121_touchless_button_gui.png